Madko/install-linux-hp-elitebook-850-g5/README.md

 Basic functionality is working :

 * WIFI
-* HDMI to an external monitor (even with the lid closed).
-Tested with a Dell UZ2715Hb monitor that has 1080p max resolution.
-* Trackpad
 * Mouse button (to steer the mouse pointer)
 * Adaptive brightness (as weird as with _Windows_)
 * Fan are quieter with _Linux_